Tyler Stephenson: Cincinnati Reds (2020–present)

 To ease Stephenson back into playing, the Reds planned to have Stephenson catch 65 games in 2023, with Curt Casali and Luke Maile taking the rest of the workload.
 On days he did not catch, Stephenson would play first base or serve as Cincinnati's designated hitter.
 This plan was abandoned by the end of May, with manager David Bell telling reporters that learning first base was "a lot to handle" for a young player like Stephenson.
 Stephenson's 2023 season was a step back offensively: he batted .243 with 13 home runs over 142 games, and he saw a decrease in power from the past two years.
 He also struggled defensively, particularly with pitch framing, and young pitchers like Hunter Greene and Andrew Abbott preferred to work with Maile, which limited Stephenson's playing time towards the end of the season.

 Stephenson showed an immediate power improvement in 2024, recording his first major league grand slam on April 20 against the Los Angeles Angels.
+He hit his career-high 14th home run of the season on August 6 against the Miami Marlins.
 In addition to his power, Stephenson increased his plate discipline, focusing on making hard contact, while also enhancing his framing as a catcher.
 Stephenson also put more time into studying opponents and personally working with the pitching staff, improving his rapport with his batterymates.